 Best for Oily Skin: Fenty Beauty Pro Filt'r Soft Matte Longwear Foundation

-Despite the fact that this pick from RiRi’s line promises medium to full coverage (a promise it most definitely delivers on), it’s not the least bit thick or cakey.
+Although this pick from RiRi’s line promises medium to full coverage (a promise it most definitely delivers on), it’s not the least bit thick or cakey.
 It does offer plenty of pigment to hide those pimples you want to hide but still has an airy consistency that feels nearly undetectable on the skin.
-Also, as an added bonus, it's super long-wearing and humidity-resistant.
+Also, as a bonus, it's super long-wearing and humidity-resistant.
 While it goes on like a liquid, it dries down to a powder with a beautiful matte finish.
 Plus, in true brand fashion, it’s available in 50 different shades.

 Best for Dry Skin: Tarte SEA Water Foundation Broad Spectrum SPF 15